broadinstitute/catch/README.md

 and will save them to `zika-probes.fasta`.

 It yields about 500 probes.
-Note that the `zika` dataset distributed with hybsel_design contains 379 genomes, but the input can also be a path to any custom FASTA file.
+Note that the `zika` dataset distributed with CATCH contains 379 genomes, but the input can also be a path to any custom FASTA file.

 ### Example of running [`pool_probes.py`](./bin/pool_probes.py)